Onion Tomato Chutney Recipe (South Indian Style)

 For The Chutney

-This easy onion tomato chutney recipe requires basic ingredients that are easily available at Indian grocery stores.
+This easy onion-tomato chutney recipe uses basic ingredients that are easily available at Indian grocery stores.

-I made this chutney using Kashmiri dry red chilies.
-They give it a nice color without making it too spicy.
+• Dry Kashmiri red chilies give it a nice color without making it too spicy.

 For The Tempering

-Tempering is optional but I recommend it as it gives the chutney a delicious flavor.
-I like to temper my chutney with oil, white urad dal, brown mustard seeds, and curry leaves.
+Tempering is optional, but I recommend it as it gives the chutney a delicious flavor.
+You will need

-You can use cooking oil like peanut oil, sesame oil, canola oil etc for tempering.
+• Oil – You can use cooking oils such as peanut oil, sesame oil, or canola oil for tempering.

 Make The Chutney